 FRCH& 221 French IV • 5 Cr.

 Reviews and expands on first-year French grammar.
 Students increase their oral and written competencies, working in an authentic literary and cultural context.
-Prerequisite: FRCH& 123 or permission of instructor.
+Recommended: FRCH& 123 or permission of instructor.

 After completing this class, students should be able to:

 - Increase skill--more complexity and sophistication is expected by the end of each class level.

 - Comprehend the target language spoken at average or rapid speeds by native and non-native speakers, which may include some idiomatic expressions and colloquialisms.

 - Communicate effectively in informal, open-ended situations, with appropriate grammar, using more complex sentence structures, idioms and vocabulary with clear pronunciation and intonation.

 - Express thoughts and ideas in writing in an organized manner through short compositions, using proper syntax, a variety of sentence structures, correct modes and tenses, with increased, complexity of expression, originality of ideas, use of idioms and precision in spelling and punctuation.

 - Effectively use reading strategies (cognates, prior knowledge, visuals, etc) to comprehend authentic written material of various kinds: describing, and summarizing content, discerning main idea, identifying author’s tone, audience, and message.